Steadying0235/gpu-screen-recorder-fork/README.md

 4) FLAC audio codec is disabled at the moment because of temporary issues.
 ### AMD/Intel/Wayland root permission
 When recording a window under AMD/Intel no special user permission is required, however when recording a monitor (or when using wayland) the program needs root permission (to access KMS).\
-To make this safer, the part that needs root access has been moved to its own executable (to make it as small as possible).\
+This is safe in GPU Screen Recorder as the part that needs root access has been moved to its own small program that only does one thing.\
 For you as a user this only means that if you installed GPU Screen Recorder as a flatpak then a prompt asking for root password will show up when you start recording.
 # Performance
 On a system with a i5 4690k CPU and a GTX 1080 GPU:\